-According to the Consumer Financial Protection Bureau’s final rule, the creditor must deliver the Closing Disclosure to the consumer at least three business days prior to the date of consummation of the transaction.
-(Note that the Closing Disclosure and Loan Estimate must be implemented by Aug.
-1, 2015, on certain loans.
+The Consumer Financial Protection Bureau’s final rule for the integrated mortgage disclosures says the creditor must provide the Closing Disclosure to the borrower three days prior to the consummation of the transaction.

 This may cause issues in the settlement industry as consummation and closing mean different things in different places.
 Consummation is not same as closing or settlement.
 (See page 51 of the CFPB's "Small Entity Compliance Guide" for the bureau's discussion on consummation.)